Our2020View/Our2020View.github.io/suspension.md

 [Hellwig Sway Bar for VS30 Sprinter]( https://www.hellwigproducts.com/wp-content/uploads/product-digital-assets/135007777.PDF)

 Well, I got ‘er done in about six hours – both the shock and sway bar installation.
-However - it was an awful lot of restricted area manoeuvring with the View flat on the driveway – tool manipulation was tough due to limited options caused by the chassis being so low to the ground – using a floor jack to compress the shock was very tricky without a helper – and that sway bar is pretty heavy to be jostling around in a confined area and difficult to get started with just one hand.
+However - it was an awful lot of restricted area extremely awkward manoeuvring with the View flat on the driveway – tool manipulation was tough due to limited options caused by the chassis being so low to the ground – using a floor jack to compress the shock was very tricky without a helper – and that sway bar is pretty heavy to be jostling around in a confined area and difficult to get started with just one hand.
 Would I do it again?
 Probably not.
 No, I think if I had to do it again I would just pay the 300 bucks to have the local garage do it for me.
 But, that’s just me.

 <h4>Performance</h4>